TREX-CoE/aiida-champ/README.md

 git clone https://github.com/aiidateam/aiida-diff .
 cd aiida-diff
 pip install -e .  # also installs aiida, if missing (but not postgres)
-#pip install -e .[precommit,testing] # install extras for more features
+#pip install -e .[pre-commit,testing] # install extras for more features
 verdi quicksetup  # better to set up a new profile verdi calculation plugins  # should now show your calclulation plugins
 ```